What is a Living Will? Definition, Purpose, and How to Prepare One

 What is the main drawback of a living will?

-Hi there! 👋🏼 I'm Eric, a financial advisor from Northern New Jersey with a creative approach to wealth management, influenced by my background in a family of artists and designers.
-I’m passionate about educating clients and empowering them to make informed financial decisions.
+Eric is a financial advisor from Northern New Jersey with a creative approach to wealth management, influenced by his family background of artists and designers.
+He's passionate about educating clients and empowering them to make informed financial decisions.
+From retirement planning to tax-efficient strategies, he focuses on providing personalized advice that helps families achieve lasting financial security.
+Success to Eric is building trust and guiding clients through every step of their financial journey.

 Works Cited